-While we've had an unseasonably warm start to the month, fall is on its way, and now is a good time to start thinking about a leisurely trip to catch the beautiful changing colors of the leaves.
+Fall is nearly here and now is a good time to start thinking about a leisurely trip to catch the beautiful changing colors of the leaves.
 Whether you want to drive, bike or walk, there are plenty of good options to enjoy this special time of year.

 While the peak season may shift a bit, the second week of October is generally the best time to go.
 Here are a few insider tips to make the best of this quick window of time:

 - To the north of town, Coot Lake allows visitors to fish, jog or stroll with plenty of amenities available while soaking in the panoramic views.

 - Gregory Canyon on the edge of the foothills is a beautiful location with plenty of trails.
 Be careful – bears are actively feeding in this area.